Explore

 Introduction

-A Local Law to amend the administrative code of the city of New York, in relation to distributing information on vaccines to parents of students in New York city schools
+A Local Law to amend the administrative code of the city of New York, in relation to the distribution of information about student transfer rights

 Attachments